halli2/heart_rythm_interpretation/README.md

 * src/notebooks - contains notebooks for vizualisation of data.
 * src/cardiac_rythm - contains the code for the models.
 * results - contains the results for the hyper parameter search
-* logs - containing logs and results form the model fitting.
+* logs - containing logs and results from the model fitting.
+* report - contains the report from this project in pdf format, and latex code with figures.

+The "best" model is added under `logs/results/best_model`, which contains checkpoints for every fold done under cross validation and model settings in `model_config.json`.

 ## How to run

 To set up the project locally either pdm or pip/venv can be used.
 For usage on gorina a couple scripts are included.

-### With pdm:
+### Setup

 This project used [pdm](https://github.com/pdm-project/pdm) as a package manager, which can be used to set up the project with this command: